With the pellet grill enjoying a relatively recent rise in popularity, it’s time that you learned how to really use it.

 - 6 6.
 Get Your Reverse Searing On

 - 7 7.
-Creating a Smokier Flavor
+Create a Smokier Flavor Straight from the Fridge

 - 8 8.
 Get a Pizza Stone and/or an Attachment